Ramona du Houx

 Ramona uses the camera with a painter’s eye.
 She started her technique in 1979 using movement to create a sense of wonder through colors, textures, memories, and the seasons.
 Everything within the viewfinder becomes visibly interconnected when objects merge with the motion of the camera as the image, the “lightgraph,” is taken.

-The Zen nature of her work became obvious to Ramona so, with her college, she continued her studies in art, and philosophy in Kyoto, Japan while teaching.
+The Zen nature of her work became obvious to Ramona.
+She continued her humanities studies in Kyoto, Japan while teaching.
 Her travels in the East led to numerous exhibits in Japan and a lifelong connection with the area.

 In England and Ireland, she explored the mythology of the region, while raising three children, ghost writing a novel, and forever taking photographs.
-After returning stateside to Maine, she started a publishing company with her husband, and was hired as consultant by a local artist.
-During this time, she also explored the mysteries of motion in her lightgraph technique, and wrote for newspapers.
+After returning to Maine.
 By 1998 she was given access to a color darkroom at the Lewiston Creative Photographic Art Center to print a backlog of work in exchange for advising the Center’s photography students.

 To see more please visit Ramona’s website HERE.